jaalto/project--shell-script-performance-and-portability/README.md

   `readarray -t array < file ; for i in "${array[@]}" ...`

-  The previous is much faster than doing:
+  which is much faster than doing:

   `while read ... done < FILE`.